amakelov/mandala/README.md

 pip install git+https://github.com/amakelov/mandala
 ```

+## Testimonials

+> "`mandala` addresses a core challenge in my notebook workflow: being able to
+> explore data with code, without having to worry about losing the results of
+> expensive calculations." - *Adam Jermyn, Member of Technical Staff, Anthropic*

 ## Video walkthroughs
-### Incrementally grow a project with memoization
+### Rapidly iterate on a project with memoization
 ![mem](https://user-images.githubusercontent.com/1467702/231246050-21855bb2-6ce0-43d6-b7c0-3e0ed2a68f28.gif)

-Decorate the functions you want to memoize with `@op`, and compose programs
+Decorate the functions you want to memoize with `@op`, and compose programs out
-out of them by chaining their inputs and outputs using ordinary control flow and
+of them by chaining their inputs and outputs using ordinary **control flow** and
-data structures.
-Every such program is **end-to-end memoized**, which
+**collections**.
+Every such program is **end-to-end memoized**:
-- turns it into an "imperative query interface" to its own results
+- it becomes an **imperative query interface** to its own results by
-- makes it simple to iterate on a project by growing a single piece of code
-  without ever re-doing work
+  (quickly) re-executing the same code, or parts of it
+- it is **incrementally extensible** with new logic and parameters in-place,
+  which makes it both easy and efficient to interact with experiments

 ### Query by directly pattern-matching Python code
 ![query](https://user-images.githubusercontent.com/1467702/231246102-276d7ae9-3a7f-46f8-9899-ae9dcf4f0484.gif)

 Any computation in a `with storage.run():` block is also a
 **declarative query interface** to analogous computations in the entire storage:
+- **get a table of all values with the same computational history**:
-- for example, `storage.similar(x, y, ...)` returns a table of all values in the
+`storage.similar(x, y, ...)` returns a table of all values in the storage that
-storage computed in the same way as `x, y, ...`, but possibly from different
+were computed in the same ways as `x, y, ...`, but possibly starting from
-initial parameters.
+different inputs
-- queries propagate relationships through collections (list, dict and set),
+- **query through collections**: queries propagate provenance from a collection
-  where only the qualitative composition of the collection matters (e.g.,
-  matching to a list where each element is of the form `f(i)` regardless of the
-  length).
-- A more expressive and explicit declarative interface is available via the `with
+  to its elements and vice-versa.
+This means you can query through operations
+  that aggregate many objects into one, or produce many objects from a fixed
+  number.
+  - **NOTE**: a collection in a computation can pattern-match any collection in
+  the storage with the same *kinds* of elements (as given by their computational
+  history), but not necessarily in the same order or quantity.
+This ensures that
+  you don't only match to the specific computation you have, but all *analogous*
+  computations too.
-  storage.query():` context manager.
+- **define queries explicitly**: for full control, use the `with storage.query():` context manager.
 For more on how this works, see [below](#explicit-declarative-queries-with-storagequery)

 ### Automatic per-call versioning and dependency tracking
 ![deps](https://user-images.githubusercontent.com/1467702/231246159-fc8996a1-0987-4cec-9f0d-f0408609886e.gif)